TypeStrong/typedoc/site/tags/include.md

 Regions are specified in the files themselves via comments.

-In Typescript for example, the following would be a valid region:
+In TypeScript for example, the following would be a valid region:

 {@includeCode ../../example/src/enums.ts#simpleEnumRegion}